Tell your pup “I ruv you” with these 10 ways to treat them on Valentine’s Day or any day of the year!

 Belly rubs and back scratches

-What dog doesn’t love its belly rubbed?
+What dog doesn’t love having its belly rubbed?
 I remember when we went to pick out Hunter.
 He flopped on his back immediately (on top of my shoes, mind you) and was like, “Please, lady, rub my belly!
-Please!
-Please!
-Please!”
+Pleeeeease!”
 Now, he still loves a good belly rub, but gets his back scratched and loves being scratched behind the ears.

 Hugs and snuggles